opennetworkinglab/aether-docs/developer/aiabhw.rst

   * At least 4 CPUs and 12GB RAM
   * Internet connection

+* 4G or 5G small cell eNodeB

-* Sercomm CBRS LTE small cell eNodeB
+  * Example: Sercomm CBRS LTE small cell eNodeB

     * Firmware version 3918 or newer.
 For instructions on how to update the firmware see `here <https://docs.aetherproject.org/master/edge_deployment/enb_installation.html#upgrade-firmware>`_.

 * SIM card writer and blank SIM cards